 - It will eliminate the risks associated with carrying and transporting huge amounts of cash

-- Cashless economy will reduce the production of paper currency and coins.
+- The cashless economy will reduce the production of paper currency and coins.
 This will save a lot of production cost in turn.

 - A lot of data transfer happens due to the cashless transaction.
 This data will help the government plan for future expenses such as housing, energy management, etc from the pattern of the data transmission.